 |July 1, 2015 - June 30, 2016||June 30, 2021|

-Test scores received after the deadline will still be matched to your application.
-However, faculty may have already begun their review of your application without your test scores.
-You are advised to have all scores sent by the deadline for fullest consideration.
+Test scores received after the deadline will still be matched to the application.
+However, faculty may have already begun their review of the application without test scores.
+Please be advised to have all scores sent by the deadline for fullest consideration.

 - The computer-delivered GRE* General Test is offered year-round.

-- If you will be taking a subject test, it must be taken by October 29, 2016.
-This test is only offered in paper format in September, October and April, plan accordingly.
+- The subject test, if applicable, should be taken by October.
+This test is only offered in paper format in September, October, and April.

-An application is considered incomplete without these scores.
+An application may be considered incomplete without these scores.

 GMAT (Graduate Management Admission Test)

-Applicants applying to the finance department may submit valid GMAT scores in place of GRE scores.
+Applicants applying to the Department of Finance may submit valid GMAT scores in place of GRE scores.
 GMAT scores are valid for five years.
-If you have questions about the validity of your GMAT scores, please contact GMAT.
-If GMAT is able to send your valid scores, we will accept them.
-The University will not accept expired or self-reported test scores, or copies of test takers reports.
-Although the Graduate School does not have a minimum score requirement, the department may have set its own.
+For questions about the validity of GMAT scores, please contact GMAT.
+If GMAT is able to send valid scores, we will accept them.
+The University will not accept expired, self-reported, or copies of test scores.
+The Graduate School does not have a minimum score requirement.

-When registering to take the GMAT, you must request that your scores be sent to Princeton University.
-Graduate Admission will update your submitted application checklist when the scores are received.
+When registering to take the GMAT, please request that scores are sent to Princeton University.
+Graduate Admission will update the submitted application checklist when the scores are received.